melissaspiegel/documentation/docs/signals-tracking.md

 The signals API expects a few standard attributes to be passed with each tracked event:

 1. **section** (optional) - The section or "landmark" of the site, such as "header", "main", "footer" etc. This helps group events.
 2. **component** - The specific component or module that is triggering the event.
-Typically this is the module itself, such as "mwmFeatured" or "mwmTextMedia".
+Typically this is the module itself, such as "swmFeatured" or "swmTextMedia".
 3. **element** - The specific element within the component that triggered the event, such as a button or a card link.
 This provides more granular context.
 4. **action** - The type of action that occurred.
 Most often, this will be "click" and is assigned via data-attributes like `data-action-link` or `data-action-click`.
 See details on **actions** below.